2doot/cloud-portfolio/Website-Project.md

 - 2025-03-04 (0.25h) Implemented Top-Level Architectual Design
 - 2025-03-04 (0.25h) Implemented Rough Design of Website
 - 2025-03-04 (0.25h) Improving Sceenshot Efficienft for rapid journaling with GreenShot
-- 2025-03-04 (0.5h) Working with ChatGPT prompt to produce adequate results.
+- 2025-03-04 (0.75h) Working with ChatGPT prompt to produce adequate results first attempt but subsequests attmep were in-efficient
+- 2025-03-04 (0.5h) Research ChhatGPT4-0 feasibility and every source recommended not to use ChatGPT.

 # Obstacles and Results